|

 Lt.
 Clarence E. Crumrine (born March 26, 1893) landed once

-at Tucson on June 11, 1928.
+at Tucson, Monday, June 11, 1928 at 10:40AM.
 He carried one passenger identified

 as G.R.
 Marley.
 Based at Dayton, OH (Wright Field) they were

-westbound from El Paso, TX to San
+westbound from El Paso, TX, departing for San

-Diego, CA. They flew in a Douglas O-2, 25-403.
+Diego, CA at noon the same day.
+They flew a Douglas O-2, 25-403.

 Earlier, in July, 1920, Crumrine piloted one of four Army deHavilland